 2500 / (8 * 60) = 5 GPM.

-So if the original Tank Inflow GPM was 4 GPM, the new buffered Tank Inflow GPM will now be 9 GPM (4+5=9).
+If the original Tank Inflow GPM was 4 GPM, the new buffered Tank Inflow GPM will now be 9 GPM (4+5=9).

 Enter the “Tank Inflow GPM” on your Design Data Form.

 Method #1.
 Pressure head is based on elevation or, in this case, the height of the tank above the highest area to be irrigated.
 If you don’t have a tank it is the height from the point where the water enters the pipe.
 This height is the elevation difference, not the distance away.
 In other words, if you imagine a level line extending from the tank over your yard, it is the height that line would be above your yard.
 Take a look at the drawing above.
 The water pressure in PSI can be determined by multiplying 0.433 times the height (feet) of the tank above the yard.
 It’s that simple, don’t try to make it harder!
 It doesn’t matter if the tank is on the top of a cliff adjacent to the yard, or if the tank is a mile away on a hill.
 As long as the elevation is the same, the pressure will be the same!
 It’s one of those abstract hydraulic principles I told you about that are hard to understand.
-(O.K., no doubt some hot shot out there wants to argue with me.
+(Okay, no doubt some hot shot out there wants to argue with me.
 So here’s an exception.
 If the tank was far enough away, much farther than would ever apply here, the pressure COULD vary due to changes in the gravitational pull of the earth and moon.
 Wow, isn’t that “cosmic”!)